 Resolution refers to the number of pixels on a screen.
 High resolution means more pixels and generally more space and detail, while low resolution means fewer pixels, and often less space.
 If you are using a typical (not high-end) laptop or an old screen, you likely have a low resolution.
-It is always better to get a higher resolution screen.
+When comparing screens with a similar aspect ratio, it is always better to get a higher resolution screen.
+Higher resolution will always looks better, as you have more real estate and a sharper picture.
 The image below shows the difference in real estate between common resolutions.

 If you have a sub-1680x1050 screen, it is time for an upgrade.
 The enormous increase in real estate will make your normal computing more pleasant, and it will definitely make your gaming much more enjoyable since you'll be able to see more.
 We still included the expected performance for sub-1680x1050 resolutions, for those stuck there.Here’s an inexpensive, good quality 22” 1080p monitor at Amazon.